 Florida Democrat removed from office, faces corruption charges following FBI sting

-A Florida mayor was removed from office Friday after her arrest on three felony charges.
+A Florida mayor was removed from office Friday after she was arrested and charged with three felony corruption charges.

-Joy Cooper, 57, mayor of Hallandale Beach, allegedly solicited illegal campaign contributions for herself and two political allies, the Sun Sentinel reported, citing court documents.

-Following an undercover FBI investigation, Cooper, who surrendered Thursday, has been charged with money laundering, official misconduct and exceeding campaign contribution limits, the report said.
+Cooper surrender to authorities on Thursday following an undercover FBI investigation.
+She was charged with money laundering, official misconduct and exceeding campaign contribution limits, the Sun Sentinel reported.

+FLORIDA LIQUOR STORE WORKER ACCUSED OF TRYING TO STEAL WINNING LOTTERY TICKETS IN UNDERCOVER STING

+Court documents show that Koslow was given a Dunkin’ Donuts bag filled with $8,000 in cash by undercover agents August 2012.
+He allegedly told undercover agents he had influence with the city commission and “had the vote of the mayor.”

+Agents reportedly met with Cooper and Koslow several times in 2012 and secretly recorded the meetings.
+In one such meeting, Cooper was recorded saying she and two other commissioners were a “team of three” and could ensure a favorable result for their project, the newspaper reported.

+Additionally, Cooper also allegedly solicited fund for Anthony Sanders, the former commissioner of Hallandale Beach, who resigned from his position August 2017 following allegations of miscounted.
+The Sun Sentinel reported Sanders was accused of voting to award nearly $1 million to a nonprofit that made monthly payments to his church and family.

-She also has been charged with soliciting contributions in a government building, a first-degree misdemeanor with a one-year maximum sentence.
+In addition to the felony charges, Cooper was also charged with soliciting contributions in a government building, a first-degree misdemeanor with a one-year maximum sentence.

 Larry Davis, her attorney, said she plans to plead not guilty.